-Research question or hypothesis is clearly articulated and effectively connected to the introduction.
-Authors clearly explain how their work adds to the existing body of knowledge.

 Methods

-(2-5 paragraphs): What methods will you use to conduct your research?
-Be as specific as possible and include details like your sample size, number of replicates, etc. Your plan may change, but do your best to outline a detailed method.
-A flow chart of other visual organizer might be a nice way to present part of this section.

 Step1: Calibration and determination of frequencies which create patterns suitable for electronic propulsion.

 Calibration of select frequencies Which show stable increased energy environments will be done with a function generator connected to a mechanical wave driver which will oscillate Chladni Plates and sound diaphragms of made of stretched paper.
 Hans Jenny’s video documentation “Experimentations in Animation with sound and Vibration.”
 And data from “Cymatics A Study of Wave Phenomena and Vibration” are going to be used as reproducible scientific proof of concept which we will use to reproduce a vortex cloud in lycopodium, a substance used in physics experimentation for its similarity to gas.